kovan-testnet/faucet/README.md

 ## Gitter Channel (Manual Github Verification)

-If you want to request to receive Kovan Ether manually, please using the gitter channel:
+If you want to request to receive Kovan Ether manually (uptime is not guarunteed, and you may have to wait for a verifier to respond), please using the gitter channel:

 https://gitter.im/kovan-testnet/faucet